Ogier the Dane: Legend in Scandinavia

 The early form of the chanson de geste was translated in the 13th century into Old Norse as Oddgeirs þáttr danska ("Short story of Oddgeir danski"), Branch III of the Karlamagnús saga (c.
 1240).
-An Old Danish version of it, Karl Magnus krønike, was later created (some copies date to 1480).
+This third branch of the saga is somewhat similar to Adenet's version, in that it adapts the first branch of the Chevalerie Ogier up to the duel with Brunamont (Brunament) to form the first 45 chapters, but diverges thereafter creating its own ending for the remaining nine chapters.